 With the introduction of sites such as TripAdvisor, it is critical for customer voice to be heard by businesses and brands, both in the boardroom and out of it.
-Managing Director of Consumer Services – Sarah Beams – explores how asking less is easy with a powerful Text Analytics engine and a fuss-free data integration procedure.
+Development Director – Sarah Beams – explores how asking less is easy with a powerful Text Analytics engine and a fuss-free data integration procedure.

 People are sharing their opinions and experiences more than ever